MicheleGiambelli/PlotTwisters-Project/README.md

 We would like to express our sincere gratitude to *Professor Andrea Belli* for his invaluable guidance throughout the project and for providing us with the dataset, which served as the foundation of our work.
 His support and insights were crucial in shaping the direction and success of this project.

 Additionally, we acknowledge the efforts and collaboration of our team members:
-- Michele
+- Michele Giambelli
-- Emma
+- Emma Capellini
-- Alberto
+- Alberto Galdino Nogara

 This project would not have been possible without the dedication and teamwork of everyone involved.